phaustin/quantecon-example/book/docs/python_advanced_features.md

     return None
 ```

-In general it\'s better to be specific.
+In general it's better to be specific.

 ## Decorators and Descriptors

-Let\'s look at some special syntax elements that are routinely used by
+Let's look at some special syntax elements that are routinely used by
 Python developers.

 You might not need the following concepts immediately, but you will see
-them in other people\'s code.
+them in other people's code.

 Hence you need to understand them at some stage of your Python
 education.